zer0cache/matic-docs/docs/validate/mainnet/validator-guide-binaries.md

 - Bor - `journalctl -u bor.service -f`

 Now, you have successfully setup your Sentry and Validator Node.
-Now all that you have to do is Stake by using the Matic Staking UI.
+Now all that you have to do is Stake by using the Polygon Staking UI.

 You can follow this step-by-step guide to understand how you can stake on Matic: [https://www.notion.so/maticnetwork/Staking-on-Matic-Mainnet-5ad50f58fad348fc89c6dcf3a729f260](https://www.notion.so/maticnetwork/Staking-on-Matic-Mainnet-5ad50f58fad348fc89c6dcf3a729f260)